← Back to projects

 Code Showcase 2

-The single entry point for all backend-agnostic document ingestion.
-A pipeline calls ensure_retrieval() with a backend_type and namespace and doesn't care about index creation, SigV4 auth, chunking strategies, or embedding dimensions.
+The single entry point for backend agnostic ingestion.
+A pipeline calls ensure_retrieval() with a backend_type and a namespace.
+It doesn't care about index creation, SigV4 auth, chunking strategy, or embedding dimensions.
+The dispatcher figures it out.

 python